Gnomeeee/MedCart/README.md

-This is a web-based e-commerce for medicine
+This is a web-based e-commerce for medicine with rider, staff, admin, and user management functions.